navuxneeth/EpicPrompts/README.md

 <details>
 <summary><b>RepositoryDocumentation -text</b></summary>

-A prompt to generate documentation for a code repository.
+A collection of prompts to generate and maintain documentation for a code repository.

 **When to use:**
-* To automatically generate a `README.md` and `LICENSE` file for your repository based on its content.
+* To automatically generate or update a `README.md` and `LICENSE` file for your repository based on its content.

+**Versions:**
+* **`makeReadme_V1.json`**: Use this to generate a brand new `README.md` and `LICENSE` from scratch by analyzing the repository's content.
+* **`syncReadme_V1.json`**: Use this for a basic update.
+It checks for new or deleted files and updates the file structure in the `README.md`.
+* **`syncReadme_V2` / `syncReadme_V2.json`**: Use this for a comprehensive update.
+It performs a deep analysis of code, dependencies, and build scripts to ensure every part of the `README.md` is perfectly synchronized with the repository's current state.

 [Access Folder](./RepositoryDocumentation/)
 </details>

 UNLESS: The model name is specifically mentioned in the directory name ("modelName" + "_" + "directoryName")